sdercolin/vlabeler/docs/labeler-development.md

 At last, we recommend checking if there are modules created.
 If not, throw an error with customized message to help users to check their settings.

+### Enable Quick Edit

+Quick Edit is a feature that allows users to quickly create a project with a single file or a folder as input.
+The feature is available in the start page of the application, and the user can select a quick project builder that is defined in the labeler to create a project.

+To enable the Quick Edit feature, you need to define a `QuickProjectBuilder` object in the `quickProjectBuilders` field, as introduced in the [Quick Project Builder](#quick-project-builder) section.

+Note that Quick Edit is only available when the project constructor is available or when the `defaultInputFilePath` is set in the labeler.
+This is because the `Auto Export` feature needs to be supported by the labeler to provide a better user experience.

+The `scripts` field in the `QuickProjectBuilder` object should refer to a JavaScript code snippet that determine how to create a project from the input file or folder.

+#### Input

+- `input`: The [File](file-api.md) object of the input file or folder.
+- `savedParams`: The saved parameters of the labeler.
+You can get values using their `name` as the key.
+Compared to other cases where `params` are provided, here the `savedParams` are provided with their raw values.
+Please log the values to before using them to check the actual values.

+#### Output

+- `projectFile`: The [File](file-api.md) object of the project file that will be created.
+The file should be a `.vlp` file.
+- `sampleDirectory`: The [File](file-api.md) object of the root directory containing the sample files.
+- `cacheDirectory`: The [File](file-api.md) object of the cache directory.
+If not set, the default cache directory will be used.
+- `encoding`: The encoding of the raw label file, selected by the user during project creation.
+Defaults to "UTF-8".
+- `params`: The desired parameters of the labeler in the same format as the `savedParams`.
+If not set, `savedParams` will be used.

 ### Property Getter